fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.3.4

+Bugfix #83: fixed dynamic scripts loading due to webpack use.

+PR #75: fix: convert dash to underscore in namespace - by [emrahcetiner](https://github.com/emrahcetiner)

 ### 0.3.3

 Bugfix #79: fixed dynamic scripts loading due to webpack use.